Fowl play all aflutter in Bird of the Year competition

 Radio Hauraki is backing @gullforflory and has defended the trolling campaign saying "if we are talking about dirty tactics the advocates for the white-faced heron have been cheating, the campaign is dirty already".

-This is something Bird of the Year coordinator Kimberly Collins is well aware of, saying "the competition can be fierce, and people find all sorts of ways to promote their bird".
+This is something Bird of the Year coordinator Kimberley Collins is well aware of, saying "the competition can be fierce, and people find all sorts of ways to promote their bird".

 "Good on the boys for getting behind the black-billed gull.
 It's one of the rarest gulls in the world, so they've picked a real battler.